 Other causes of dark circles include, but are not limited to, allergies, fatigue, rubbing or scratching the eyes, contact dermatitis and sunlight exposure.

 Dark circles can be a source of great distress.
 As the eyes are a vital part of our identity and frontal looks – or what defines “the outer self” they can become quite bothersome.

 Carboxy Therapy for dark circles

-Generally we recommend injecting Carbon Dioxide gas into the skin.
-This trigger the repair process and damage control in the skin and increased production of collagen with less visible dark circles.
+Generally, we recommend injecting Carbon Dioxide gas into the skin.
+This triggers the repair process and damage control in the skin with increased production of collagen.

 We recommend 10-12 weekly treatments, but visual effect usually starts showing earlier in the course.

 Follow-up or maintenance treatments may be needed.

 Carboxy Therapy can be combined with one or all of the following treatments.